 The main interest for the further development of the radio metric research, which are important for the standardization of remote sensing picture datas considering atmospheric effects, was the qualitative comparing from at different times taken remote sensing pictures, to get the analysis from the combination of data from the different sensors and from the from different perspectives recorded data.

 For FEM were quasi simultaneous measure data on earth, in air and from the space station MIR collected.
 So earth probational faces could be considered, which weren`t definitive identifyable on all pictures.
 The aerial views served as a link.
-On the 5th and on the 7th October partially the same areas were overflown, so this was the first chance to compare pictures from identical vegetation faces from different perspectives or rather different positions of the sun.
+On 5 October and on 7 October partially the same areas were overflown, so this was the first chance to compare pictures from identical vegetation faces from different perspectives or rather different positions of the sun.
 Helped by the additional available measure data a up to this time only for isochronal taken pictures used method could be appointed.
 Through the involvement of a curt an hour later recorded scene of the same area with the satellite LANDSAT very valuable cognitions on significance of different resolutions for the detection and the classification of different objects could be won.

 The radar pictures are a very new and auspicious part of remote sensing, which were only heavy to compare with conventional pictures.
 They contained up to this time unseizable informationen, so a combination of the different sensor systems is aimed.
 Assumption for this is the geometric equalization of the data.